sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

       - Production deployment audit traces
       - Product's backlog items in scope of the DevOps team's cadence
       - Product's availability statistics
+      - Average Pull Request Review Turnaround
 4. Security Assessment & Authority (SA&A) uses the Target-SA&A methodology
 5. Accessibility Assessment uses the Target-Accessibility methodology
 6. Audit Assessment uses the Target-Audit methodology
 7. IT Projects allow DevOps teams to collaborate directly with business subject matter experts using a method of their choice
-8. IT Projects release working IT products in production at minimum every 6 months
+8. IT Projects produce production-ready IT Products at minimum every 6 months
 9. IT Projects start only when the following is true:
       - Metrics of business outcomes are defined and approved by ESDC’s Chief Architect
       - The business sponsor commits the availability of, at minimum, one business subject matter experts throughout the IT Project